karenpayneoregon/working-with-csharp-core/NavigatingVisualStudio.md

 Resharper is a third party extension which Karen and Lindon use.

-[Postfix templates](https://www.jetbrains.com/help/resharper/Postfix_Templates.html) help you transform expressions that you have already typed without jumping backwards — just type a dot after an expression and pick a template from the completion list.
+[Postfix templates](https://www.jetbrains.com/help/resharper/Postfix_Templates.html) help you transform expressions that you have already typed without jumping backwards ï¿½ just type a dot after an expression and pick a template from the completion list.

 # Tips